airbusgeo/geocube/docs/user-guide/grpc.md

 External layout is a grid that is used to cover any area with tiles.
 TODO Internal layout defines the internal structure of a dataset

+Interlacing_pattern defines how to interlace the [R]ecords, the [B]ands, the [Z]ooms level/overview and the [T]iles (geotiff blocks).
+The four levels of interlacing must be prioritized in the following way L1&gt;L2&gt;L3&gt;L4 where each L is in [R, B, Z, T].
+This order should be understood as: for each L1: for each L2:
+    for each L3:
+      for each L4:
+        addBlock(L1, L2, L3, L4)
+In other words, all L4 for a given (L1, L2, L3) will be contiguous in memory.
+For example:
+- To optimize the access to geographical information of all the bands (such as in COG) : R&gt;Z&gt;T&gt;B  =&gt; For a given record, zoom level and block, all the bands will be contiguous.
+- To optimize the access to geographical information of one band at a time : B&gt;R&gt;Z&gt;T =&gt; For a given band, record and zoom, all the blocks will be contiguous.
+- To optimize the access to timeseries of all the bands (such as in MUCOG): Z&gt;T&gt;R&gt;B =&gt; For a given zoom level and block, all the records will be contiguous.

+Interlacing pattern can be specialized to only select a list or a range for each level (except Tile level).
+- By values: L=0,2,3 will only select the value 0, 2 and 3 of the level L. For example B=0,2,3 to select the corresponding band level.
+- By range: L=0:3 will only select the values from 0 to 3 (not included) of the level L. For example B=0:3 to select the three firsts bands.
+First and last values of the range can be omitted to define 0 or last element of the level. e.g B=2: means all the bands from the second.
+Z=0 is the full resolution, Z=1 is the overview with zoom factor 2, Z=2 is the zoom factor 4, and so on.

+To chain interlacing patterns, use &#34;;&#34; separator.

+For example:
+- MUCOG optimizes access to timeseries for full resolution (Z=0), but geographic for overviews (Z=1:).
+Z=0&gt;T&gt;R&gt;B;Z=1:&gt;R&gt;T&gt;B
+- Same example, but the bands are separated: B&gt;Z=0&gt;T&gt;R;B&gt;Z=1:&gt;R&gt;T
+- To optimize access to geographic information of the three first bands together, but timeseries of the others: Z&gt;T&gt;R&gt;B=0:3;B=3:&gt;Z&gt;R&gt;T

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |